secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Intro to Network Traffic Analysis/Tcpdump/Tcpdump Fundamentals.md

-- `Tcpdump` is a command-line packet sniffer that can directly capture and interpret data frames from a file or network interface.
-It was built for use on any Unix-like operating system and had a Windows twin called `WinDump`.
-It is a potent and straightforward tool used on most Unix-based systems.
-It does not require a GUI and can be used through any terminal or remote connection, such as SSH.
-Nevertheless, this tool can seem overwhelming at first due to the many different functions and filters it offers us.
-However, once we learn the essential functions, we will find it much easier to use this tool efficiently.
-To capture network traffic from "off the wire," it uses the libraries `pcap` and `libpcap`, paired with an interface in promiscuous mode to listen for data.
-This allows the program to see and capture packets sourcing from or destined for any device in the local area network, not just the packets destined for us.
-- TCPDump is available for most Unix systems and Unix derivatives, such as AIX, BSD, Linux, Solaris, and is supplied by many manufacturers already in the system.
-Due to the direct access to the hardware, we need the `root` or the `administrator's` privileges to run this tool.
-For us that means we will have to utilize `sudo` to execute TCPDump as seen in the examples below. `TCPDump` often comes preinstalled on the majority of Linux operating systems.
+### Introduction
+- **Tcpdump Overview**:
+    - `Tcpdump` is a command-line packet sniffer for capturing and interpreting data frames from a file or network interface.
+    - Designed for Unix-like operating systems, it has a Windows counterpart called `WinDump`.
+However, `WinDump` is no longer supported.
+- **Features and Usage**:
+    - Lightweight and powerful, it requires no GUI and can be accessed through any terminal or remote connection, such as SSH.
+    - Relies on `pcap` and `libpcap` libraries with an interface in promiscuous mode, enabling packet capture from any device on the local network, not just traffic directed to the capturing device.
+    - It offers numerous functions and filters, which may seem daunting initially, but mastering the basics simplifies its use significantly.
+- **Platform Availability**:
+    - Supported on most Unix systems and derivatives, including AIX, BSD, Linux, and Solaris.
+    - Often preinstalled on Linux systems.
+- **Privileges**:
+    - Requires `root` or administrator privileges due to direct hardware access.
+Use `sudo` to run `tcpdump` commands.
+- **Alternative for Windows Users**:
-- It should be noted that Windows had a port of TCPDump called Windump.
-Support for windump has ceased.
-As an alternative running a Linux distribution such as Parrot or Ubuntu in Windows Subsystem for Linux can be an easy way to have a Linux virtual host right on our computer, allowing for the use of TCPDump and many other Linux built tools.
+    - Since `WinDump` is no longer supported, running a Linux distribution (e.g., Parrot or Ubuntu) in Windows Subsystem for Linux (WSL) offers access to `tcpdump` and other Linux tools.

+### Tcpdump Basics
-#### Locate Tcpdump
+- #### Locate Tcpdump
-- To validate if the package exists on our host, use the following command:
+	- To validate if the package exists on our host, use the command below.
-- Tcpdump Fundamentals
+	- Often it can be found in `/usr/sbin/tcpdump`.
+However, if the package does not exist, we can install it.
 ```shell-session
 secmancer@htb[/htb]$ which tcpdump
 ```

-- Often it can be found in `/usr/sbin/tcpdump`.
-However, if the package does not exist, we can install it with:

-#### Install Tcpdump
+- #### Install Tcpdump
-- Tcpdump Fundamentals
+	- We can run the tcpdump package with the `--version` switch to check our install and current package version to validate our install.
 ```shell-session
 secmancer@htb[/htb]$ sudo apt install tcpdump
 ```

-- We can run the tcpdump package with the `--version` switch to check our install and current package version to validate our install.

-#### Tcpdump Version Validation
+- #### Tcpdump Version Validation
-- Tcpdump Fundamentals

 ```shell-session
 secmancer@htb[/htb]$ sudo tcpdump --version